24 Sep 2019 - 24 Sep 2019

 Insight into what good and bad guardianship looks like; the AEGIS inspection process and what it involves; and the link with schools and guardians.

-- What to expect from a good educational guardian – guardianship sector overview and statistics, how guardianship organisations operate and what they should be doing, examples of poor guardianship practice
+10:35 Session 1 – What to expect from a good educational guardian - guardianship sector overview and statistics, how guardianship organisations operate and what they should be doing examples of poor guardianship practice.

-- Guardianship and Schools – School Tier 4 sponsor duties and current National Minimum Standards (NMS) for boarding schools with regards to guardianship arrangements
+11:45 Session 2 – Guardianship and Schools - school Tier 4 sponsor duties and current National Minimum Standards (NMS) for boarding schools with regards to guardianship arrangements.

-- Best practice – inspection process explains, work in the sector and how AEGIS support schools
+13:30 Session 3 – Best practice - inspection process explained, work in the sector and how AEGIS support schools.

 Wider context and/or application to the Boarding sector: